Vishva961/Modern-Art-Data-Analysis/README.md

 - Acquisition trends across different time periods
 - Distribution of artworks by style, medium, and artist
 - Interactive charts for deeper exploration

-> ⚡ For interactivity, open the generated `.html` files or run the notebooks locally.

 ---

 ## 🛠️ Tech Stack